ryanlanciaux/ryanlanciaux.github.com/content/blog/2020-01-14-snowpack-with-react/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pUUAil_9yIw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In this article, we're going to build a React application using Snowpack.
-Snowpack is one of the technologies I'm most excited about right now.
+In this article, we're going to build a React application using [Snowpack](https://www.snowpack.dev/).
+[Snowpack](https://www.snowpack.dev/) is one of the technologies I'm most excited about right now.
 It's a little bit like bundler in that it's responsible for preparing an application's third-party dependencies for use on the web but it has enough differences to make it a compelling tool to explore.
-Instead of building every time you save your code, Snowpack can do it's work after you install a dependency.
-Lets take a look.
+Instead of building every time you save your code, [Snowpack](https://www.snowpack.dev/) can do it's work after you install a dependency.
+Lets take a look. ([The demo application we'll be building in this article is available here](https://github.com/ryanlanciaux/snowpack-demo))

 ## Getting started